 To be a fishermen can be a beautiful profession, but also dangerous.
 Traditionally the dangers of the ocean have been well documented.
 Nowadays we not only need to look at safety but also at legal and social conditions for all crew members on board.
 Therefore the independent observers inspect all identity documents as well as the conditions before any Purse Seiner embarks on an MSC trip.
 In addition we ask all the participating fishing companies to acknowledge and support our Social guidelines.

 To have fair working & social conditions for our people working in factories and on-board

 Tuna processing plants provide work and income to thousands of families.
 Therefore it is important that these workers’ rights and safety are always respected.
-As PNA and Pacifical we engage in dialogues with all our manufacturing partners, that should the BSCI Standards (Business Social Compliance Initiative), or equivalent.
+We engage in dialogues with all our processing partners, that should meet the BSCI Standards (Business Social Compliance Initiative), or equivalent.